[CONTACT]

 a fusion of African folklore with European influences.
 World-renowned

-Zimbabwean sculptors include Nicholas, Nesbert and Anderson
+Zimbabwean sculptors include Nicholas Nesbert and Anderson

 Mukomberanwa, Tapfuma Gutsa, Henry Munyaradzi and Locardia Ndandarika.